 Some business trends are so important that to ignore them might be to doom your business.
 Perhaps the best example is outsourcing, which was widely regarded as a fad back in the 1980s when first discussed in the mainstream.
 Nowadays nearly two thirds of businesses outsource to cut costs and to allow them to focus on their core business.
 Put simply, many modern businesses couldn’t even exist without it.

 Below we’ve gathered three of the trends we’ve noticed recently.
 Take a look and see which – if any – your business has implemented.
-Sage One lets you jump into many of the technologies above.
+Sage Business Cloud lets you jump into many of the technologies above.